KenKundert/quantiphy/doc/user.rst

 Creating a Quantity by Adding to an Existing Quantity .....................................................

-The :meth:`quantiphy.Quantity.add` method adds a contribution to the  value of a quantity and then uses the sum to create a new Quantity.
+The :meth:`Quantity.add` method adds a contribution to the  value of a quantity and then uses the sum to create a new Quantity.
 For example:

 .. code-block:: python